Toggle menu

 Street cleansing: focussing activity on areas with higher footfall

 The council is committed to the high standard of street cleanliness across the town.
-Under this proposal, we would focus our activity on the town centre and seafront which are high footfall areas.
-We would in-turn reduce street cleansing in other parts of theborough where on-street activity is lower.
+Under this proposal, we will focus our activity on the town centre and seafront which are high footfall areas.
+We will in-turn reduce street cleansing in other parts of the borough where on-street activity is lower.

 We will continue to offer street cleansing on request in other areas when needed on a case-by-case basis.